orkim/gpg-book/docs/CONTRIBUTING.md

 4. Open `~/gpg-book/build/html/index.html` to review changes made

+## Development notes

+* All Markdown source files for the book is located in the `~/gpg-book/sources` subdirectory.
+Development will most likely be focused here for content within the book.

+* The `~/gpg-book/docs/` folder is reserved for the **source repository** documentation.

 ## Issues and feature requests

 You've found a bug in the examples, a mistake in the documentation, or maybe you'd like a new feature?
 You can help